 Studying the bass by isolating practice to one string is one of the hallmarks of many of the great teachers on the east coast.
 First, it immediately forces a student to stop playing patterns.
-Second, playing on a single string forces the tempo down so that different melodic choices must be explored, and third it makes you really think of what notes you are playing.
-The single string study series is a excellent way to help a student hone in on the 'zen' of their instrument.
-It should be stressed that these books are not for the light of heart, they are intense exercises that only give results after many months of practice.
-Therefore if your serious about exploring the bass and becoming a 'world class' bassist these books are for you.
+Second, playing on a single string forces the tempo down so that different melodic choices must be explored.
+And third, it makes you really think of what notes you are playing.
+The single string study series is an excellent way to help a student hone in on the "zen" of their instrument.
+It should be stressed that these books are not for the light of heart.
+They are intense exercises that only give results after many months of practice.
+Therefore if you're serious about exploring the bass and becoming a "world-class" bassist these books are for you.

 Single String Studies Volume Two is an excellent learning tool for both the intermediate and advanced student who is looking to improve their music reading ability and specifically their ledger line reading.
-Each exercise concentrates a students attention of one string at a time.
-This allows a familiarity to form between the written pitch and where it can be found on the bass along with improving one's 'feel' for jumping linearly across the fretboard.
+Each exercise concentrates a student's attention on one string at a time.
+This allows a familiarity to form between the written pitch and where it can be found on the bass along with improving one's "feel" for jumping linearly across the fretboard.

 Many of my students have asked me how they can improve their comprehension and execution of rhythms.
 This book is an attempt to fill those needs.

-Volume one of single string studies series aims at getting a student proficient at recognizing and playing notes on the bass.
+Volume two of the Single String Studies series aims to build a student's proficiency at recognizing and playing notes on the bass.
 By limiting each exercise to one string it allows a student a chance to gain a familiarity with the notes found on each string.
-This in turn will also help a student to just 'feel' where the notes on each string rather than looking down at the instrument.
+This in turn will also help a student to just "feel" where the notes are on each string rather than looking down at the instrument.

 Therefore you can see that you are sounding a pitch an octave below any written note when you read bass music.
 Many composers do not realize this so you will many times encounter a situation where you have to transpose your part up or down an octave.
-Just to recap a little, you have 4 actual pitches that correspond to the C one octave below middle C, (see example one) but because the bass is transposed down one octave you will be playing a sound that is one octave below the written pitch.
+Just to recap a little, you have four actual pitches that correspond to the C one octave below middle C (see example one), but because the bass is transposed down one octave you will be playing a sound that is one octave below the written pitch.